MiguelCastillo/bit-bundler/docs/Examples.md

 $ cd bit-bundler/examples
 ```

 And now you should be able to run each one of the examples below.
-This is a quick [link](https://github.com/MiguelCastillo/bit-bundler/tree/master/examples) to the source code for all the examples below.
+Link for [source code](https://github.com/MiguelCastillo/bit-bundler/tree/master/examples) for all the examples below.

 ### Hello World